-The total amount you’ll be expected to cover will depend on how extensive your case is and which type of bankruptcy you’re declaring.
-The cost of filing under Chapter 7 is $335, and $310 if you’re filing under Chapter 13.
+Besides the basic filing fees listed above, the total amount you’ll be expected to cover will depend on how extensive your case is and which type of bankruptcy you’re declaring.
 If you are unable to make these payments in a lump sum, the courts might allow you to pay in installments.

 Additionally, you’ll need to prepare to cover your attorneys fees which, again, will vary in each case.
 Generally speaking, the costs of working with an attorney to clear your debts is anywhere between $500 and $3,500.
 We’ll work with you so you don’t fall further in debt when trying to repay your creditors.